mardiros/jeepito/docs/source/user/cookbook/04-service-handler.rst

 .. literalinclude:: 04_service_handler_02.py

-we have imagine a tests where we ensure we can add the book in the repository properly, and then, that the book cannot be added twive due to an integrity error.
+we have imagine a tests where we ensure we can add the book in the repository properly, and then, that the book cannot be added twice due to an integrity error.

-This probably should be splitted in two tests but we can live with that.
+This should be splitted in two tests but this is not a test driven course here, and we can live with that at the moment.

 The tests requires pytest fixtures, so we been to update our ``conftest.py`` now.

 Lets write our fixtures:

 .. literalinclude:: 04_service_handler_03.py
+   :emphasize-lines: 47,57

+We have two fixtures here, ``register_book_cmd`` is a dummy command to register a book, using a fixture instead of hardcoding it in the test make it reusable and make the test clear on its assertion.
+Using command as fixture can also be reused by other fixtures in order to initialize a domain model state using service handlers, and it avoid update if the core domain model has been updated.
+The ``uow`` fixture is our reusable unit of work, which run in memory, so we don't have hard dependency on any SQL Engine.
+This add more code to maintaine, but it is highly flexible code.
+Not taht its states is cleared avec every tests in order to make sure every tests are decoupled.

 We are ready to starts our test: